 The Reporting Services Atom rendering extension generates an Atom service document that lists the data feeds available from a paginated report and the data feeds from the data regions in a report.
 You use this extension to generate Atom-compliant data feeds that are readable and exchangeable with applications that can consume data feeds generated from reports.
-For example, you can use the Atom rendering extension to generated data feeds that you can then use in the SQL Server 2017 Power Pivot client.
+For example, you can use the Atom rendering extension to generated data feeds that you can then use in Power Pivot or Power BI.

 The Atom service document lists at least one data feed for each data region in a report.
 Depending on the type of data region and the data that the data region displays, Reporting Services might generate multiple data feeds from a data region.
 For example, a matrix or chart can provide multiple data feeds.
 When the Atom rendering extension creates the Atom service document, a unique identifier is created for each data feed and you use the identifier in the URL to access the content of the data feed.

 The way that the Atom rendering extension generates data for a data feed is similar to how the Comma-Separated Value (CSV) rendering extension renders data to a CSV file.
 Like a CSV file, a data feed is a flattened representation of the report data.
 For example, a table with a row group that sums the sales within a group repeats the sum in every data row and there is no separate row that contains only the sum.

 You can generate Atom service documents and data feeds using the Reporting Services web portal, Report Server, or a SharePoint site that is integrated with Reporting Services.

 Atom applies to a pair of related standards.
 The Atom service document conforms to the RFC 5023 Atom publishing protocol specification and the data feeds conform to the RFC 4287 Atom syndication format protocol specification.

 The following sections provide additional information about how to use the Atom rendering extension: